-Social justice and diversity are often raised in the course work of Humanities subjects, while not as often or at all in other subjects.
+Social justice and diversity are often raised in the course work of Humanities subjects, yet are not often discussed in other subjects.
 It is useful for Humanities tutors to have a clear understanding of the issues involved in these kinds of topics, so as to be able to facilitate conversations which are mutually respectful and inclusive of all lived experiences and perspectives.
 It is likely that, as a Humanities tutor, during the course of your degree you will have gathered some of the understandings and skills needed to facilitate diversity-related dialogue.

 It is particularly important, however, that tutors in faculties other than Humanities also familiarise themselves with these issues, as these tutors may not have encountered these previously as a direct part of their degree.
-No matter what subject or discipline one may be studying, there are inevitably social forces at play which need to be understood, so that teaching and learning can flourish.
-Students join courses with particular kinds of identities, backgrounds, knowledge, or what is known as "social capital", which inevitably affect their learning.
-Tutors need to be cognisant of this in working with different students and what they bring with them to the learning and teaching space.
+No matter what subject or discipline one may be studying, there are inevitably social forces at play.
+Students join courses with particular identities, backgrounds, knowledge and "social capital" which inevitably affect their learning.
+Tutors need to be cognisant of this when working with different students.